FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 I am leasing the premises of a building that is not on En-bloc Contestability Scheme.
 However, my landlord (a master tenant) is unable to allow my choice of electrical retailer due to a term in their head lease where electrical purchase is via an appointed third-party contractor.
 The head lease is signed before 1 June 2021, is my landlord being CoC compliant?

-The Code of Conduct applies to Master leases for retail premises.
+The Code of Conduct applies to Master leases for retail premises signed on or after 1 February 2024.
 The Head Lessor should review their Lease Agreement to comply to CoC at the earliest opportunity during a lease/rent review.

 Can different administrative fee be charged to different tenant within the same building that is under the En-bloc Contestability Scheme?